Scheana Marie Divorce: Why Did ‘Vanderpump Rules’ Star’s Marriage End?

-Scheana Marie and Mike Shay’s marriage came to an end during last week’s Vanderpump Rules finale and tonight, the couple will reunite for the Season 5 reunion.
+Scheana Marie and Mike Shay’s marriage came to an end during last week’s Vanderpump Rules finale, and tonight, the couple will reunite for the Season 5 reunion.

-While fans will have to wait and see what Mike Shay has to say about his split later tonight, his estranged wife has said plenty and during a recent interview with E!
+While fans will have to wait and see what Mike Shay has to say about his split later tonight, his estranged wife has said plenty.
+During a recent interview with E!
 News, the reality star put her former partner on blast for reportedly suffering a drug relapse.

 During the interview, Scheana Marie said that two days prior to her finale chat with Mike Shay, she was told that he had been buying pills.